 Hair is primarily composed of Keratin, an essential building block.
 A decrease in the body's keratin levels results in more hair damage and thinning.
 The strength of the hair is also decreasing.
 Skin that lacks Keratin is brittle and easily damaged.
 For example, fingernails can break due to a lack of Keratin.
 Additionally, keratin deficiency might lead to liver damage.
 Consuming keratin-boosting foods can help prevent these problems.

 The human body relies on Keratin as a vital component.
 Keratin deficiency causes hair damage and loss, which can be reversed with supplementation.
 It also makes the skin more vulnerable to damage.
 A lack of Keratin causes broken nails.
 In addition, Keratin deficiency is associated with a high incidence of liver injury.

-Many foods include Keratin, which is a protein found in a wide variety of body tissues.
+Many keratin rich foods protein found in a wide variety of body tissues.
 In addition, several vitamins, minerals, and nutrients are located in the diet that either reinforce or stimulate the production and management of the already present Keratin in the body.
-Therefore, Keratin can be found in many foods, not just a single or a small subset.
+Therefore, foods that contain keratin can be found in many foods, not just a single or a small subset.